 UH Energy is delivering this program in collaboration with its Consortium for Energy Corporate Social Responsibility (CECSR) Advisory Board.

 Who Should Attend?

 This series of micro-credentials is designed for current energy industry professionals and those aspiring to join the energy industry’s ESG workforce.
-It will enhance your capabilities through engaging, thought-provoking insights, together with opportunity to enhance skills critical for success in Energy ESG.
+It will enhance your capabilities through engaging, thought-provoking insights, together with opportunities to enhance skills critical for success in ESG in Energy.
 The field continues to evolve rapidly in the highly competitive energy market place, and it requires cutting-edge, state-of-the-art training.